TopHatCroat/blog/themes/mini/README.md

 ### 2.4 Logo and favicon

 You can replace the log in the top of each page and favicon with your own images.
 To do that put your own logo and favicon into the `images` directory of your website static directory, then named them `avatar.png` and `favicon.ico`.
 For example:

 ```
 - content
 - static
 └── images
     ├── avatar.png
-    └── favicon.ico
+    └── favicon.svg
 ```

 ### 2.5 Nearly finished